Last Updated on October 3, 2022 by Jim Ferri

 “Too many boring sea days.”

-That was a common comment among our friends when we told them we were taking a long, 24-day Pacific cruise on Crystal Serenity from Los Angeles to Sydney, Australia, via Hawaii and several exotic South Pacific islands.
+That was a common comment among our friends when we told them we were taking a 24-day Pacific cruise.
+It is on Crystal Serenity from Los Angeles to Sydney, Australia, via Hawaii and several exotic South Pacific islands.

 They were wrong.

 Crystal Serenity is a 900-passenger ship that consistently rates as among the best in the world.
 Our trip was the first segment of a 112 day World Cruise with disembarkation in Rome in May.
-In fact, several guests had a half dozen or more Crystal World Cruises under their belts and were planning to do it again in the future.
+In fact, several guests had a half dozen or more Crystal World Cruises under their belts.
+We were planning to do it again in the future.

 An Ideal Size For A South Pacific Cruise

-Crystal Serenity is an ideal size for cruising – much smaller than the impersonal mega-ships but large enough to provide a vast variety of dining, entertainment and education options.
+Crystal Serenity is an ideal size for cruising since it’s much smaller than the impersonal mega-ships.
+But it is large enough to provide a vast variety of dining, entertainment and education options.
 It’s also all-inclusive with meals, wine, spirits and gratuities included in the fare.

-Our balcony room was 269 square feet, a bit small for a three-week voyage but well equipped with luxury touches like great lighting, high-def TV with many channel choices, and free Wi-Fi.
+Our balcony room was 269 square feet, a bit small for a three-week voyage but well equipped.
+There are luxury touches like great lighting, high-def TV with many channel choices, and free Wi-Fi.

-There was also special cleaning and filters to avoid allergies, a comfortable king bed with top quality sheets and a bathroom that had twin sinks and both a shower and tub (rare on cruise ships).
+There was also special cleaning and filters to avoid allergies, a comfortable king bed with top quality sheets.
+The bathroom had twin sinks and both a shower and tub, something rare on cruise ships.

-From Day One we were particularly impressed with the quality and attentiveness of the crew.
+From Day One we are fond of the quality and attentiveness of the crew.
 It’s clear that Crystal has chosen and trained its staff very carefully because, almost without exception, they were courteous, friendly and efficient.
 In the Crystal Plaza (the Atrium) many of them joined us for the balloon filled celebration as Serenity left Los Angeles for its first five-day sail to Hawaii.

 No Boring Sea Days

 On some cruise ships, a lot of days at sea can be boring.
 Not on our Crystal South Pacific cruise.
-We brought books to read (there’s also an excellent library on board) but discovered so many interesting things to do on sea days that several books remained unread.
+We brought books to read, although there’s also an excellent library on board.
+But we discovered so many interesting things to do on sea days that several books remained unread.

 Among the activities were sports (shuffleboard, paddle tennis, golf, swimming, yoga, tai chi and a well equipped gym), bridge, knitting and art classes, choral singing, Yamaha keyboard classes, computer skills (Windows 10; iCloud; Power Point; Moviemaking with iPhone and iPad) plus current films in the Hollywood Theater and daily team trivia.